Guy Gabaldon: The Pied Piper of Saipan

 Gabaldon was reprimanded by his superior officers, and threatened with a court-martial for leaving his post.
 However, according to him the next night he went out and did it again.
 He carefully approached a cave, shot the enemy guards outside, moved off to one side of the cave, and yelled in Japanese, "You're surrounded and have no choice but to surrender.
 Come out, and you will not be killed!
 I assure you will be well-treated.
 We do not want to kill you!"

 The next morning he says he returned with 50 Japanese prisoners.
 As a result, Gabaldon was permitted by his commanding officer to act as a "lone wolf" operator.

 The next day, on July 8, Gabaldon captured two more enemy guards.
 He convinced one of them to return to his cave, with an offering of surrender.
 Shortly thereafter, a Japanese officer showed up.
 After speaking to Gabaldon, the officer accepted the conditions of surrender—and over eight hundred Japanese soldiers and civilians surrendered to Gabaldon, who turned them over to the U.S. military authorities.
 For his exploits, according to Gabaldon, he became known as The Pied Piper of Saipan.
+He alleges that he was the first American to own a motorcycle on the island of Saipan, after he "tactically acquired" it.

 Contrary opinions on Gabaldon's actions on Saipan

 In One Marine's War: A Combat Interpreter's Quest for Mercy in the Pacific by Gerald A. Meehl, USMC Japanese Language Officer Lt.
-Robert B. Sheeks—who also served on Saipan—expresses skepticism toward Gabaldon's accounts of his wartime actions.
+Robert B. Sheeks – who also served on Saipan – expresses skepticism toward Gabaldon's accounts of his wartime actions.
 According to Sheeks, Gabaldon was a "relentless self-promoter" who allegedly exaggerated the number of enemy personnel he persuaded to surrender, claiming that many of those were civilians rather than soldiers.
 Sheeks further asserted that Gabaldon minimized the contributions of others involved in the mass surrenders during and after the battle.

-Meehl also cites interviews with other Saipan veterans and references additional reports, including an allegation—relayed through Sheeks—that Gabaldon once struck an elderly Japanese civilian, breaking his jaw after the man failed to answer a question quickly enough.
+Meehl also cites interviews with other Saipan veterans and references additional reports, including an allegation – relayed through Sheeks – that Gabaldon once struck an elderly Japanese civilian, breaking his jaw after the man failed to answer a question quickly enough.

 These accounts, however, remain uncorroborated by primary source documentation or official records.
 Gabaldon's actions were officially recognized by the U.S. military, which awarded him the Navy Cross (upgraded from a previously awarded Silver Star), and his commanding officers originally recommended him for the Medal of Honor.
 Historians have noted that postwar recollections, particularly decades after the fact, may reflect personal bias or conflicting memories and should be evaluated critically when used to assess contemporaneously documented events.